Research Roundup: stem cell research

 Changes in the cell-cycle length in neural stem cells (NSCs) affect their cell fate.
 Prolonged G0/G1-phase promotes neurogenesis and neuronal differentiation through increased expression of pro-neural factors.

-This study employed Atlas Antibodies’ polyclonal anti-RNF220 antibody (HPA027578) as primary antibodies for a Western blot on harvest and lysed murine NSCs.
+This study employed Atlas Antibodies’ polyclonal anti-RNF220 antibody (HPA027578) as the primary antibody for a Western blot on harvest and lysed murine NSCs.

 Despite the documented roles of Arid1A in processes related to embryonic development, tissue repair, apoptosis, and tumor formation, it remains unclear whether manipulating ARID1A is sufficient to enable axon regeneration or increase RGC survival following optic nerve injury.